tipi-build/docs/0300-build-by-conventions.md

 #### Tweaking convention build

-_Tipi_ relies on CMake and the way me use it can be customized by adding `CMakeLists.txt.tpl` files in your project.
+_Tipi_ relies on CMake and the way we use it can be customized by adding `CMakeLists.txt.tpl` files in your project.

 The `CMakeLists.txt.tpl` can be placed anywhere in the project and are applied to the matching sub-tree.